Kantha Quilt Jacket.

 Made in small limited edition batches.
 Image above for style of jacket, and colourway.

-Each jacket listed individually as these are such unique pieces.
+Each jacket listed individually as there are such unique pieces.

 Order now while this one is still in stock.